 The Hammer Museum invites you to join in celebrating the 106th anniversary of one of literature’s most famous days.
 James Joyce’s epic, groundbreaking novel Ulysses takes place entirely on June 16, 1904, and follows Leopold Bloom, who walks the streets of Dublin while his wife entertains a lover.
 A celebration of both Ulysses and Joyce, the Hammer’s Bloomsday will appeal to the Joyce scholar and novice alike, with dramatic readings by actors, Irish songs, and Guinness Happy Hour.
 Audience members are encouraged to wear their most fetching Edwardian-chic.

 In conjunction with Bloomsday, the UCLA Library is pleased to present an exhibit of early editions of Ulysses from the holdings of Library Special Collections.
 These include an early chapter published in The Little Review, as well as editions published by Shakespeare and Co.

-Easy parking is available under the museum for $3 after 6:00pm.
+Parking is available under the museum for a flat rate of $3 after 6PM.